The Legal Line between Porn and Prostitution

 keeping a house of ill fame, and keeping a house used for prostitution.

-The California Court of Appeal acknowledged that "theatrical performances have,
+The California Court of Appeal acknowledged that "theatrical performances

-essential to further the substantial government interest in controlling
+than is essential to further the substantial government interest in controlling

 prostitution.
 After all, the pimping and pandering laws do not prohibit the